 Thomas M. O'Brien has been a director since July 5, 2007.
-He is currently a private investor, and founder of private companies engaged in real estate, youth sports training and fitness, and serves as a director of several nonprofit entities.
+He is currently a private investor and founder of private companies engaged in areas such as real estate, youth sports, fitness, hospitality and travel.
+Mr. O'Brien also serves as a director for two nonprofit entities.
 Until December 31, 2017, he was Chief Executive Officer and President of TravelCenters of America LLC (NASDAQ: TA) since February 2007 and a Managing Director of TA since October 2006.
 Until December 31, 2017, he was an employee of The RMR Group, Inc. (NASDAQ: RMR) ("RMR") since May 1996 and served as an Executive Vice President of that company since September 2008, prior to which he served in various roles since May 1996, including holding various positions with public entities related to RMR.
 From 1988 to 1996, Mr. O'Brien was a senior manager with Arthur Andersen LLP where he served a number of public company clients.
 Mr. O'Brien graduated cum laude from the University of Pennsylvania, Wharton School of Business, with a B.S. in Economics.

-As a former certified public accountant, chief financial officer, chief executive officer, and director of public companies listed on the NYSE and NASDAQ, Mr. O'Brien brings to the audit committee, of which he is Chairman, and the Board, a deep understanding of complex accounting and finance issues faced by the Company and can provide critical insight into the financial and other reporting requirements of a U.S. public company.
+As a former certified public accountant, chief financial officer, chief executive officer, and director of public companies listed on the New York Stock Exchange ("NYSE") and NASDAQ, Mr. O'Brien brings to the audit committee, of which he is Chairman, and the Board, a deep understanding of complex accounting and finance issues faced by the Company and can provide critical insight into the financial and other reporting requirements of a U.S. public company.
 In addition, his extensive capital markets experience is an invaluable resource as the Company regularly assesses its capital and liquidity needs.

 Robert D. Short III, Ph.D. has been a director since July 9, 2010.
-He has been the Chief Scientist for the Company since May 2006 and in June 2010, became the Company's Chief Technical Officer as well.
+He has been the Chief Scientist for the Company since May 2006 and was the Chief Technical Officer from June 2010 to September 2021.
 From February 2000 to April 2007, Dr. Short was Assistant Vice President and Division Manager at Science Applications International Corporation, or SAIC, from which we acquired certain patents in 2006.
 From 1994 to February 2000, he also held various other positions at SAIC.
 Prior to SAIC, he worked at ARCO Power Technologies, Inc. (Atlantic Richfield Petroleum), Sperry Corporate Technology Center and Sperry Research Center.
 He has a Ph.D. in Electrical Engineering from Purdue University along with a M.S. in Mathematics and a B.S. in Electrical Engineering from Virginia Tech.